skibblenybbles/django-daydreamer/README.md

 ## Documentation

 Some features are described more thoroughly than others.
-For definitive documentation, please browse through the source code.
+For definitive documentation, please browse the source code.

 #### `daydreamer.views.core`

 The `core` package provides view base classes that define an inheritance structure and a framework for denying or allowing a request.
-The framework enforces the rule that denial should always happen before approval.

 The top-level base class is `Core`, which inherits from `django.views.generic.View`.
-It adds some useful features to all the other `daydreamer` views.
+It adds some useful features to all `daydreamer` views.

 Next in the hierarchy is `Null`, inheriting from `Core`.
-It always returns a 405 method not allowed response.
+It `dispatch()` method always returns a 405 method not allowed response.
 Next, two classes named `Deny` and `Allow` inherit from `Null`.
 Their purpose is to choose a request handler to deny or allow the request.

 Finally, `HttpMethodDeny` and `HttpMethodAllow` inherit from `Deny` and `Allow`, respectively.
 In turn, these are used to define the base generic view, `daydreamer.views.generic.View`.

+The `core` view framework enforces the semantics that denial should always happen before approval.
+It also provides fine-grained control over the ordering of denial checks and the processing of allowed requests.
+To use it effectively, your view classes should not override `dispatch()`.
+Instead, they should use one of the object-oriented hooks described below.

 ##### `class daydreamer.views.core.Core(django.views.generic.View)`

 This is the base view class for all of `daydreamer`'s views.
-Generally, you will not not inherit from it directly.
-You will automatically inherit its functionality from other `daydreamer` views. `Core` provides several useful methods:
+Generally, you will not not inherit from it directly, but you will automatically inherit its functionality from other `daydreamer` views. `Core` provides several useful methods:

-* `reverse()` reverses a named URL pattern, taking the arguments for `django.core.urlresovlers.reverse()` plus additional arguments:
+* `reverse()` reverses a named URL pattern, taking the arguments for `django.core.urlresovlers.reverse()` plus these additional arguments:
     * `qualified=False` if truthy, the reversed URL will be fully-qualified, using the request's host and URL scheme
-    * `scheme=None` when `qualified` is truthy, set this to override the URL scheme
+    * `scheme=None` when `qualified` is truthy, set this to override the URL scheme, i.e. to "http" or "https"
 * `attachment()` returns an attachment response:
     * `data` the raw data to use for the attachment
     * `content_type` the attachment's content type (MIME type)
     * `filename` the attachment's filename
-* `redirect()` redirects to a named URL pattern, deferring to the `reverse()` method with an additional argument:
+* `redirect()` redirects to a named URL pattern, deferring to the `reverse()` method with one additional argument:
     * `permanent=False` if truthy, the redirect will be a permanent 301 redirect instead of the default temporary 302 redirect
 * `gone()` returns a 410 gone response